 I lay on the pulled out bed, facing the arm of the couch, my wet cheek on my wet pillow.
-Will had made the bed when I was still curled in tight on myself on the bathroom floor, and then he'd walked me to it slowly and wordlessly as I was hunched over in pain.
-Now I could hear him walking around Cherry's room - was he packing? pacing?
+Will had made the bed and he'd walked me to it slowly and wordlessly as I was hunched over in pain.
+Now I could hear him walking around Cherry's room-was he packing?
+Pacing?
 I pictured his thin, rectangular lips and wondered what expression they betrayed.